tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * Imp: WAPT client: if client ssl auth failed with http error 400, retry without ssl auth to be able to ask for new certificate signing

-* waptserver register behaviour : Revert over rev 6641: sign host certificate if an authenticated user is provided or data is signed with a key which can be verified by existing certificate in database for this host uuid
+* waptserver register behaviour: Revert over rev 6641: sign host certificate if an authenticated user is provided or data is signed with a key which can be verified by existing certificate in database for this host uuid

-* waptserver register behaviour : When receiving 401 from server when registering, retry registering without ssl auth.
+* waptserver register behaviour: When receiving 401 from server when registering, retry registering without ssl auth.

 * wapt client: Be sure to have proper host private key saved